 The interview process that goes into establishing an editor-client relationship can be intense for both sides.
 You want to find an editor that helps you meet your goals.
-The editor wants to work with clients with similar values to theirs that will also be open-minded and understanding about why certain changes to their manuscript might be suggested.
+The editor wants to work with clients with similar values to theirs that will also be open-minded and understanding about suggested edits.

-Believe it or not, most manuscript editors who have been doing this whole developing relationships thing for a while have a pretty good sense whether or not the relationship will go well before the contract is even signed.
+Believe it or not, most manuscript editors who have been working in this environment for a while have a pretty good sense whether or not the relationship will go well before the contract is even signed.
 This is done through a vetting process and can involve many questions, but the answers are essential to project success.

 What is your book’s length?

-I ask this frequently with returning clients right out of the gate because I’m already familiar with the quality of their work and can estimate time of completion in advance as a result of this knowledge.
+I ask this question frequently with returning clients right out of the gate because I’m already familiar with the quality of their work and can estimate time of completion in advance as a result of this knowledge.
+It’s helpful also when quoting a project for newer clients to get a sense where they are in the process.

 What are your goals for your unpublished book?